neurocracy/omnipedia/readme.md

 # Funding

-Funding for the continued development and maintenance of Neurocracy was provided in part by
+Funding for the continued development of Neurocracy was provided in part by

 [![Consensus Enterprises](docs/assets/consensus-logo-horizontal.svg?v=1)](https://consensus.enterprises/)